sw1562776/milky-addon/README.md

 - RightClickEntity
   - Automatically interacts with entities in range.
 - SpiralFlight
-  - Fly an Archimedean spiral.
+  - Adjusts your yaw to follow an Archimedean spiral path.
 - Timeline
   - Orchestrates your Meteor modules—start and stop modules in a defined order or in parallel.
   - Write a short script to schedule routines and optionally loop them.
+- WaypointQueue
+  - Adjusts your yaw to sequentially aim at waypoints from XaeroMap.

 ### Borrowed Magic